Your browser version is outdated. We recommend that you update your browser to the latest version.

 Please click on the link to access the minutes for the last meeting here

-The next meeting of Abernant Community Council will be held on Thursday evening, 4th of March 2024, 7.30pm at Talog Hall
+The next meeting of Abernant Community Council will be held on Thursday evening, 5th of September 2024, 7.30pm at Talog Hall

 Cyngor Cymuned Abernant Community CouncilCyngor Cymuned Abernant Community Council